charliewallin/dotfiles/key-commands.md

 :GBrowse        Opens the GitHub page for the associated code :G              Shows the status.
 You can stage and unstage files within the window.

+## Terminal inside neovim

+:terminal       Opens a terminal inside of neovim.
+Still has vim modes, so you need to
+                press i to enter commands.
+ctrl\ctrln      Back to normal mode